schappim/mBot-Gitbook/demonstration-of-mblockly.md

 ---

-In this chapter you will learn about:
+**In this chapter you will learn about:**

 * How to control the mBot using mBlockly on a tablet
 * The various Scratch graphical blocks that are available and what they do
-* Assembling a simple Scratch program
+* How to assemble a simple Scratch program
-* Uploading a Scratch program to the mBot
+* How to upload a Scratch program to the mBot

 ---